mmp/bk/README.md

-[SHAKE256](https://en.wikipedia.org/wiki/SHA-3) to hash data blobs into 32 bytes of hash. git's choice of SHA-1 now looks [somewhat unfortunate](https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html), though for personal backups, this probaby isn't something to worry much about.
+[SHAKE256](https://en.wikipedia.org/wiki/SHA-3) to hash data blobs into 32 bytes of hash. git's choice of SHA-1 now looks [somewhat unfortunate](https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html), though for personal backups, this probably isn't something to worry much about.

 Q: Why not use bup?